Here’s a question for you. Do you follow any kind of process to ensure you’ll be successful as a filmmaker? Or are you just winging it?

 Instead, you need a way to translate this system into your everyday life.
 You need a set of small, practical actions you can start taking immediately.
 And that’s precisely what I teach in my course, the Filmmaker's Guide to Success.

-If you're ready to stop spinning your wheels and getting nowhere, I'd love for you to join me and start working your way towards success.
+If you're ready to stop spinning your wheels and getting nowhere, I'd love for you to join me.